ebg1223/nested-layout-slot-repo/README.md

 ## /desiredbehavior

-- how most people think <Slot/> layouts work
+- how most people think "<Slot/>" nested layouts work
 - you can implement this behavior by adding to each page, but this defeats the purpose of slot...

 ## /nonnested